-EXPECTED PREREQUISITE: MATHEMATICS 30S APPLIED OR PRE-CALCULUS - MINIMUM 60%.
-CREDIT: 1
+RECOMMENDED: MATHEMATICS 30S APPLIED OR PRE-CALCULUS.
+CREDIT: 1 flexibility in their work habits.

-Through classroom learning activities in Applied Mathematics, students acquire technical communication skills, solve problems using technology, and develop responsibility and flexibility in their work habits.
 Using technology as a tool, students explore many mathematical concepts, often while working on projects.
 While the content of the Applied Mathematics curriculum is similar to that of the Pre-Calculus Mathematics curriculum, the emphasis on technology as a means of solving problems allows modelling of many real-world situations.
 Students are required to purchase a TI-83 Plus Graphing Calculator (approximately \$140).